stijlist/enough/README.md

 Set up a regression test suite for reads, mutations, and chart calculations.

+Choose a target set of UI components to render above-the-fold.

+Instrument above-the-fold render payload - HTML, CSS, and JS should be < 14k.

+Implement server-side rendering to remove JS execution latency from UI rendering and to enable users that don't have JS enabled.

 Archive:
 Align form fields and edit buttons. @done
 Make chart segments interactive.
 On mouseover, highlight and provide a breakdown of the expenses, revenue growth, or income for that segment. @done